Many people worry that they would not able to foster - that is simply not true. If you have any questions then ask us.

 Do I need a spare room?

 It is preferred that children do have their own room however.
-In some circumstances for children under 2 years of age, we do consider room sharing although this is looked at for each individual case dependent on the child’s needs and room space.
+In some circumstances for children under two years of age, we do consider room sharing although this is looked at for each individual case dependent on the child’s needs and room space.
 We would not want birth children and a foster child share a room.

 Do you need foster carers who come from a mixed heritage, or from a minority group?